raynald/Notiz/teori.md

 ## 6.4 Road grip
 - grip = hold = traction
-- the car's kinetic energy
+- the car's kinetic energy = 1/2 m v^2
+more kinetic energy -> less grip
 - gripping ability between tyres and road surface
 - grip -> accelerating, braking and turning
 aquaplaning: tyre lose contact with the road surface, causing you to lose control of the car.
+- offten occur when speed > 60 km/h

 ## 6.5 Braking and braking distances
 - inattention distance